The Soundslice notation editor lets you create and edit music notation and tablature directly via our website. It’s powerful but easy to use.

 - First, log into your Soundslice account and go to your slice manager (here’s a direct link).

 - If you want to edit an existing slice, click its title.
-If you want to create a new slice, click the “New slice” icon.
+If you want to create a new slice, click the “New slice” button.

 This will bring you into the editor.
 If you’re creating a new slice, you’ll see a place for you to give it a name and some other info.

 Here’s what it looks like when you’re editing a slice:

 The currently selected note/rest is highlighted in an orange circle.
 You can click any note/rest to select it, or use the arrows on your keyboard to navigate around.

 The sidebar, at left, is the main way you make edits to notation.
 It consists of several sections, such as “Note basics,” “Bar,” “Repeats” and “Tablature.”
 There’s also a search box, which lets you quickly find a particular notation or command.